The 2018 Challenge

 You may only be a member of up to two different teams.
 However this is not advisable as there could be a conflict of interest and could signal a lack of commitment to the judges.

-No, it is not.
-However, it is highly recommended as it is meant to complement your questionnaire, and give you the opportunity to either show the team behind the venture, a working prototype (if you have), or the community you wish to impact.
+Video submission is optional during the pre-qualification round.
+However, if your business solution is selected as one of the top 100 entries, you will be required to submit a 2-minute video to showcase your business solution, the team behind the venture, a working prototype (if you have), or the community you wish to impact.
 It could be in any form – narration, animation, direct pitch etc. Please contact us should you have any enquiries about the video submission.

-Each team should submit only one entry to enable the team’s idea to be developed to its full potential.
+Each team should submit only one entry to enable the team’s business solution to be developed to its full potential.

 Yes.
-However in the event of any win and receipt of prize money, please notify the organizers of the competition.
+However in the event of any win and receipt of prize money, please notify the organisers of the competition.

 Confidentiality of the Business Plan and Protection of Intellectual Property (IP)